Shopify/product-taxonomy/data/integrations/README.md

 #### Use tooling to generate taxonomy mappings
 Automate your taxonomy mapping with this tool.
 Make sure `podman` is installed using `homebrew`, then run `make generate_mappings OPENAI_API_BASE=<base URI>  OPENAI_API_KEY=<API acceess token>` to create mappings.
 It uses AI to assist in generating accurate mappings and reducing manual effort.

-#### Use tooling to generate taxonomy mappings
-Automate your taxonomy mapping with this tool.
-Install dependencies using `make setup-mapping-generation-tool`, then run `bin/generate_missing_mappings` to create mappings.
-It uses AI to assist in generating accurate mappings and reducing manual effort.

 #### Examples of mapping rules

 ```yaml